fuzzygroup/blog/_posts/2020-02-29-getting-access-to-rust-docs-when-you-are-offline.md

     rustup docs --book

 That brings up a browser with a full implementation of the rust docs.
+Not only is there a full table of contents but it is also searchable.

 There is also the magic of [devdocs.io](https://devdocs.io/r) but that requires that you were wise enough to have pre-clicked the install for offline option.
 And, alas, I was not.